-You may feel uncomfortable discussing low testosterone and gynecomastia with anyone, including your doctor.
+You may feel uncomfortable discussing low testosterone and gynecomastia.
 But the conditions are not uncommon.
 According to Boston University School of Medicine, 4 to 5 million men in the United States have low testosterone.
 Gynecomastia is quite common as well.

 Low T and gynecomastia are common conditions among men, especially as they age.
 Many treatment options are available.
-Although you may find it uncomfortable at first to talk to your doctor about these conditions, discussing treatment options can help you take charge of your health and body.
+Discussing treatment options with your doctor can help you take charge of your health and body.
 You may also benefit from talking with a therapist about your concerns.
 A support group of other men with gynecomastia may provide you some perspective to help cope with the condition as well.